Applying to MSCI

 - Proposals must outline clinical and translational research that is hypothesis-driven and mechanistic.

 - Performance of the project must be feasible within a two-year period.

 - Project mentors must have extramural research grant funding that is assured for the duration of the project.

-- Sponsoring departments will be expected to guarantee that 80% of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.
+- Sponsoring departments will be expected to guarantee that 75% or more of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.

-The MSCI Program is a full-time, two-year (5 academic terms) program.
-Tuition is funded through NIH training grant mechanisms, corporate/foundation grants, or institutional resources.
-In addition, partial scholarships are available for qualified applicants.
+The MSCI Program is typically a full-time, two-year (5 academic terms) program.
+Tuition is usually funded through NIH training grant mechanisms, corporate/foundation grants, or institutional resources.
+In addition, partial scholarships are available for qualified applicants (pending funding availability).
 Tuition not covered by a sponsor, department, and/or grant is the financial responsibility of the enrolled student.
-Learn more about resources for funding MSCI.
+Learn more about potential resources for funding MSCI.

 Tuition and student fee amounts for the upcoming academic year are determined every April by the Vanderbilt Board of Trust.